 - Rub the stained area with the suede brush to restore and smooth the nap.

 Now you have it, your guide to removing stains from suede at home.
 These tips will help you to keep your suede sofa looking great and gorgeous.
-The key is in cleaning it regularly, removing the stains quickly and brushing the nap on weekly basis.

 There are three things you can do to keep your sofa clean and neat — to clean it regularly, to remove stains asap and to brush the nap on a weekly basis.